Best diabetic dog food: Take control of your dog's diet

 The Core RawRev range comes in a host of guises, all specially formulated for different dietary needs and conditions including the grain-free option we have chosen for this diabetic dog food guide.

 It includes a host of ingredients to help keep your pet pooch fit and healthy but also tackles diabetic issues.
 The packaging says it's grain-free and a look at the ingredient list shows that there are no traces of grain.
 This helps ease symptoms of arthritis, lower blood pressure, improve kidney function, and maintain healthy skin and coat in your dog.
-The main ingredients are turkey, chicken, and peas with a bit of lentil, salmon oil, and other vegetables in the mix, to help with your pet pooch’s general health the recipe is fortified with a selection of vitamins and nutrients.

 All the ingredients have a relatively low glycemic index, which is a good indicator that this food will work well with diabetic dogs.
-As always, consult your veterinarian to ensure that this dry food is a good fit for your dog.
+As always, consult your vet to ensure that this dry food is a good fit for your dog.

 How to choose the best diabetic dog food